Music Choice: History

+Early development

 Music Choice (formerly known as Digital Cable Radio) was the first digital audio broadcast service in the world and, under its founder and CEO David Del Beccaro, launched in test markets circa 1987.
-From its inception as an eight-channel audio service from Motorola's cable group, Music Choice evolved into a multi-platform interactive music network based in New York that reaches millions of consumers across nationwide.
-Music Choice is a partnership owned by a consortium, including Universal's Comcast, Charter Communications through its acquisition of Time Warner Cable in May 2016, Cox Communications, EMI Music, Microsoft, Arris International (formerly part of Motorola's cable technologies division), and Sony Corporation of America.
+From its inception as an eight-channel audio service from Motorola's cable group, Music Choice evolved into a multi-platform, interactive music network based in New York that reaches millions of consumers nationwide.
+Music Choice is a partnership owned by a consortium including Universal's Comcast, Charter Communications (through its acquisition of Time Warner Cable in May 2016), Cox Communications, EMI, Microsoft, Arris International (formerly part of Motorola's cable technologies division), and Sony Corporation of America.

-Several of its stations are measured through Mediabase and its playlists are accounted for in weekly airplay charts in addition to traditional radio and Sirius XM plays.
+Several of its radio stations are measured through Mediabase and its playlists are accounted for in weekly airplay charts in addition to traditional radio and SiriusXM plays.